 What is a “paternal exposure”?

 A paternal exposure is anything the father of the baby is exposed to before or during his partner’s pregnancy.
-This includes things such as alcohol, tobacco and other drugs, chemotherapy or radiation treatments (for conditions like cancer), workplace exposures, and prescription or over-the-counter medicines.
+This includes things such as alcohol, tobacco and other drugs, chemotherapy or radiation treatments (for conditions like cancer), workplace exposures, and prescription or over-the-counter medications.

-Do paternal exposures cause problems for a couple to get pregnant?
+Can paternal exposures make it harder for a couple to get pregnant?

-Some exposures may affect a man’s ability to father a child by decreasing his desire for sex, decreasing his ability to perform sexually, or by directly changing the sperm.
+Some exposures may affect a man’s ability to father a child by lowering his desire for sex, reducing his ability to perform sexually, or by directly changing the sperm.
 These changes include the size or shape of sperm, the number of sperm produced or how the sperm work.
 Such changes could cause a man to be unable to get his partner pregnant (infertility) or take longer to get his partner pregnant.

-Do paternal exposures to medications or chemicals cause birth defects in a partner’s pregnancy?
+Do paternal exposures increase the change of birth defects in a partner’s pregnancy?

 A father does not share a blood connection with a pregnancy, so medications or chemicals that are in his blood stream do not reach the developing baby.
 Substances that a father is exposed to might be present in small amounts in his semen.
-For most exposures however, sexual intercourse during pregnancy is not expected to increase the risk of birth defects.
+For most exposures, however, sexual intercourse during pregnancy is not expected to increase the chance of birth defects.
 This is because the amount of substance or the exposure that is present in the semen is usually not large enough to cause problems for the developing baby.

 How else could a father’s health impact a pregnancy?

 If a man is infected with a virus, it is possible that his semen contains the virus as well.
 The virus from his semen can be transmitted to his sexual partner during intercourse.
-If a woman is infected with a virus during intercourse, she may transmit the virus to her developing baby during pregnancy.
+If a woman is infected with a virus during intercourse, she may pass the virus to her developing baby during pregnancy.
 Adverse effects on the baby can occur if the baby becomes infected.